pallet/ritz/README.md

 To use the Sun/Oracle JDK, and possibly OpenJDK, you [need to add](http://download.oracle.com/javase/1.5.0/docs/tooldocs/findingclasses.html) `tools.jar` from your JDK install to your classpath.
+This is not required on OS X, where `tools.jar` does not exist.

 If you are using maven then there are
 [instructions in the FAQ](http://maven.apache.org/general.html#tools-jar-dependency).